Published by Jane Devin on 03 Feb 2008 at 06:27 pm

 Of the writers there, one told a story that really resonated with me.
 Her words were strong and truthful, and outside of a few minor dips into sappy territory, her story powerful.
 Later, she would inform me that the story I liked had been rejected by over 40 literary publications.
 Two other women, whose words struck me as overripe and overly styled, were the most widely published.
 They were, of course, academics.
 Academia provides a prolific and unabashedly incestuous network, where editors frequently publish the works of their students, friends and colleagues, without much regard for talent or story.

-Years ago, a friend shared the line of a poem with me, (from Marianne Williamson I think), that says “love brings up everything unlike itself.”
+Years ago, a friend shared the line of a poem with me, (from Rielke I think), that says “love brings up everything unlike itself.”
 I recalled that line in 2000, as I sat on a plush couch, in front of a crackling fireplace, watching women – real women, who lived real lives – roll their eyes at anything approaching realism, while exuberantly and passionately scribbling the poetry of pale gold moons and sensual riptides.

 In the mystical space of Norcroft, in the midst of abundance and excessive generosity, among women who were more moved by birch trees than by even their own human experience, I felt more disconnected, more alone, and spiritually poorer than I had ever felt.